 - Library of computer software and applications to provide independent or assisted practice of language skills: auditory comprehension, vocabulary development, writing structure and reading skills.

 Virtual groups use technology (computer with camera and microphone, smartphone or tablet) and free software (Zoom) to deliver classes at a distance by linking survivors with clinicians for groups, education or individual consultation.
 This technology allows survivors face-to-face communication with others in the stroke and brain trauma community without leaving home.
 Research has proven that although different, it is an effective way to work on skills.

-Current members who attend groups in Rockville or Vienna and want to enroll in virtual groups can complete their registration at the Center or by emailing .
-Inactive members or those not members of the Stroke Comeback Center should email directly.
+Current members who attend groups in Rockville or Vienna and want to enroll in virtual groups can complete their registration at the Center or by emailing Suzanne.
+Inactive members or those not current members of the Stroke Comeback Center should email Melissa directly as .
 We are currently only able to serve those who live in Maryland, Virginia and North Carolina.

 SCC's Conference Rooms are used in our group programs.
 The rooms have wireless connections for laptops and other mobile devices.
 The monitors project onto the television screen to show program materials, software or apps.
 Mobile devices, such as the Ipad, can be configured to be disability friendly.
 We show how to change the setup of the device for each member's needs.
 We find that tablet and smartphone apps assist members to live independently, practice language skills and interact with friends and family.
 Many of our members connect with each other outside the center via game apps like Words with Friends or Draw Something.

 We began using closeup video of oral movements at SCC in order to help our members with apraxia learn to produce the tongue and lip movements necessary to produce speech and to speak simultaneously with the video to speak sentences, paragraphs, stories, tell jokes or even deliver a toast or speech.
 Any member who is appropriate can be taught to use the VASTTM program to improve their ability to speak.